DaFrankort/lenny-dnd-bot/readme.md

 py -3 ./src/main.py
 ```

-Or alternatively run the provided `run.bat` file.
+You can add the following arguments if you wish:
+- ``--verbose`` - Run with debug-logging.
+- ``--voice`` - Run without voice-chat functionalities.

+Alternatively you can run the provided `run.bat` file (on Windows), which will always enforce the latest version with the latest submodule-versions.
-The bot should now be running on your Discord server.
+The bot should now be online, don't forget to invite it to your servers!

 ## Usage